Skip to Content

 One of the most scenic walks in the Coromandel is the 10 km (one-way) Coromandel Coastal Walkway which takes in views of Mount Moehau and across the Hauraki Gulf.

 This trail is quite an important part of the area’s history and was formed by early pioneers.
-Along the way, you will pass through rolling farmland, coastal forest as well as many scenic viewpoints, including views of Great Barrier Island and the Pinnacles.
+Along the way, you will pass through rolling farmland, and coastal forest as well as many scenic viewpoints, including views of Great Barrier Island and the Pinnacles.

 You can book a guided tour of the Coastal Walkway.
 This full-day tour is 9.5 hours in duration and includes an experienced guide.
 The best part is that you just need to walk one way, and your private transfer will pick you up at the other end.
+You should have a moderate level of fitness, but because the trail is relatively easy, it’s doable for most active hikers!
+The tour departs from Colville, which is about as far north as you can drive before the road turns to gravel.

 If you’re an experienced cyclist, there is a Grade 5, 8 km biking trail here which is steep and challenging.
-This trail starts at Stony Bay campsite and will take about 3 hours each way.
+This trail starts at Stony Bay Campsite and will take about 3 hours each way.
 The ride starts with quite an easy ride across farmland before steeply climbing a clay track (which can be slippery in wet weather).
 The trail meets with the walking trail near Poley Bay, and it’s about 40 minutes on this trail to Fletcher Bay.

 7. Shakespeare Cliff Lookout